guykogus/SwifterJSON/README.md

 # License

-CodableJSON is available under the MIT license.
+SwifterJSON is available under the MIT license.
 See the LICENSE file for more info.